zscole/eos-dev-tools/README.md

 I've included the `Makefile` and an example `config.init` for reference.
 I also modified the build script for development and testing purposes and removed any hardcoded requirements for resource allocation.

+If you have any issues, please feel free to share them here and if you have any questions, don't hesitate to [contact me on Telegram](https://t.me/zcole).

 ## Dependencies:
 - Boost
 - Cmake